 Further, PFSCM collaborated closely with its 3PL partner Maersk to overcome some unique logistical barriers that were presented during the planning of ocean shipments.

 “In 2022, urgent deliveries to Pakistan are not only complicated by the trade restriction imposed on imports from India, but also by the global shortage of reefer containers.”

-Betzelos notes that PFSCM recognized these issues in the early stages of supply chain planning and before procurement and shipping, engaged all the stakeholders — Maersk, their legal team, the supplier, the Global Fund, the PR, and the Pakistani authorities — to ensure that all the necessary exemptions were in place, and that import waivers were pre-approved for accelerated delivery.
+Betzelos notes that PFSCM recognized these issues in the early stages of supply chain planning and before procurement and shipping, engaged all the stakeholders — Maersk, their legal team, the supplier, the donor, the PR, and the Pakistani authorities — to ensure that all the necessary exemptions were in place, and that import waivers were pre-approved for accelerated delivery.